Welcome to my comprehensive guide on how to punish a sub effectively.

 You can take away a privilege that they have within your dynamic, or just something they like in general.
 It depends on the extent of power exchange you have.

 For example, you can limit screen time, sweets, or whether they’re allowed in the same bed as you, as applicable.
-Basically, find a thing they like, but don’t need, and limit it for a fixed amount of time.
+Basically, find a thing they like, but don’t need, and limit it to a fixed amount of time.

 A good stern talking to